STorres275/Antonio-Alteracoes/README.md

 ## Description
 Small app that presents to the user an outfit to wear and a location for a night out based of an inquiry that relates to the lyrics of the song.
+We first tried to make a game using the canvas HTML element, but due to time restraints it wasn´t possible.
 This project is more of a gag and not to be taken very seryously, since it was our last project together.

+## Project Status
+Finished.

 ## Acknowledgments
 This was the most fun project I did during the entire bootcamp by far thanks to the team and I wanna thank each one for the amazing day it was.